stef-levesque/vscode-perforce/README.md

 The best way to setup your perforce workspace is using perforce's own standard behaviour and tools.

 The perforce extension works by running the standard p4 command line interface.
 If you can run perforce commands in your workspace directory without any additional setup, then you *should* in most cases be able to use the perforce extension without extra configuration.

+Having your perforce environment set up correctly also makes it possible to run commands and see changelists when you open a file from another folder, not in your workspace or current client - so this method is almost always better than overriding settings within VS Code!

 #### The simplest setup